-Although quantitative easing increases inflation, some have argued that central banks should temporarily increase their tolerance for inflation until the economy is stimulated.
+Although quantitative easing may increase inflation, some have argued that central banks should temporarily increase their tolerance for inflation until the economy is stimulated.
 Then they can reverse course, as the so-called output gap diminishes, bringing the inflation rate back down to the target rate.

 Of course, quantitative easing does have its limits.
-As the inflation rate increases, people start to expect higher inflation and act accordingly, so that it no longer has a stimulatory effect that it had originally.
+As the inflation rate increases, people expect higher inflation and act accordingly, so that it no longer has the stimulatory effect it had originally.
 Indeed, this has been observed in the Federal Reserve's QE1 program, which created about $1.25 trillion for the economy, and QE2, which created about $600 billion.

-QE1 did significantly increase employment and reduce the output gap; QE2, not so much.
+Employment did significantly increase during QE1 (how much of the increase in employment was caused by QE1 is questionable) and it may have reduced the output gap; QE2, not so much.
 However, many people have been disappointed with the results of quantitative easing, because in 2012, the unemployment rate was still very high compared to historical standards.
-Furthermore, the growth of the economy was taking considerably longer than it had in previous recessions.
+Furthermore, economic growth was taking considerably longer than in previous recessions.

-I believe that the main reason why QE is not as effective as many people expect, is because the money goes mostly to wealthy bondholders.
-Since the wealthy tend not to spend money, the stimulatory effect of QE is muted.
+I believe the main reason why QE was not as effective as many people expected is because the money goes mostly to wealthy bondholders.
+Since the wealthy tend not to spend money, i.e., their marginal propensity to consume is lower, the stimulatory effect of QE is muted.
 Indeed, as already argued, wealthy people tend to buy hard assets, such as natural resources, to prevent their wealth from being diminished by inflation.
 This, in turn, causes the prices of those assets to rise, making other products more expensive, which reduces demand.
-If the newly created money was used, instead, to reduce the payroll taxes of low income workers, this would have a much greater stimulatory effect, since poor people will quickly spend the money simply to survive.
-The reason why payroll taxes should be reduced is because employment taxes are a regressive tax that places a greater burden on low income workers, the same people who are hurt most by recessions and depressions.
+If the newly created money was used, instead, to reduce the payroll taxes of low-income workers, this would stimulate the economy more, since poor people will quickly spend the money simply to survive.
+Payroll taxes should be reduced because employment taxes burden low-income workers, the same people hurt most by recessions and depressions.

-Another reason why QE is not as effective as it might otherwise be is because many people are in debt, so they must pay back the debt over time.
+Another reason why QE is not as effective as it might otherwise be is because many people are in debt, so they must repay the debt over time.
 The economy overheated because many people borrowed during the easy credit times, allowing them to spend more.
-Every Tom, Dick, and Harry was getting a loan, so eventually the bubbles created had to burst, since lending could not continue indefinitely.
-The other factor that decreased the effectiveness of quantitative easing is that, since many people lost their jobs, banks were unwilling to lend, since unemployed people are a considerable credit risk.
+Every Tom, Dick, and Harriette was getting a loan, so eventually the bubbles created had to burst, since lending could not continue indefinitely.
+The other factor decreasing the effectiveness of quantitative easing is that, since many people lost their jobs, banks were unwilling to lend, since unemployed people are a considerable credit risk.
 Even those with jobs could not be sure of keeping them, so they, too, were risky.
-Furthermore, since people didn't know if they were going to be able to keep their job, in many cases, they decreased their spending to save and to pay down their debt.
-This resulted in a considerable contraction of the economy.
+Furthermore, without knowing if they would be able to keep their job, many people decreased their spending to save and to pay down their debt.
+This contracted the economy substantially.
 It was hard even for many small businesses to get a loan, so they could not expand, even if they wanted to.
 Hence, low interest rates do not stimulate the economy when so many people and businesses remain a credit risk.